sunfishcode/pathbox/README.md

  - Writing a filename into a file is making an assumption, that readers of the file will have the same namespace as the writer.
-Where we're going, this will be an increasingly likely situation, and so it's worth pushing back on applications and asking whether this is something they really need to do.
+Where we're going, this will be an increasingly unreliable assumption, so it's worth pushing back on applications and asking whether this is something they really need to do.